Last Updated on October 2, 2023

 Nurseries in my area tend to emphasize the more “ornamental” varieties, which won’t be the best choice if what you’re after is flavorful and abundant fruit.
 They’ll still give you some flowers and fruit, but they haven’t been selected for excelling in flavor and yield.

 If you have a nice haul of elderberries and aren’t sure what to do with them, let me suggest putting up a batch of this research-backed homemade elderberry syrup and drizzling it on these delicious elderberry overnight oats.
+Dry some and you’ll have plenty for immune-boosting elderberry tea all winter.
 If you have loads more and aren’t sure what to do with them, be sure to check out these 20 uses for elderberries!